Memoria

 Dig deeper with Sebastian →

 Jung clearly implies the Platonic view that in childhood the soul is immersed in memoria and that memoria is the home of our first personality, the mythic and childlike.
-Thus the fantasies of memoria — and all that resides there — may be considered the first speech of the soul.
+Thus the fantasies of memoria — and all that resides there and can be expressed there — may be considered the first speech of the soul.

 Hillman, James, The Myth of Analysis: Three Essays in Archetypal Psychology, 1972thesis